iam-agyenim/30MFF/README.md

 # 30MFF
-This is a wWebpage to host the video about the NYUAD Art Center
+This is a Webpage to host the video about the NYUAD Art Center